mckinsey/vizro/vizro-ai/docs/pages/user-guides/run-vizro-ai-dashboard.md

 |                      | [Filter interaction between charts](https://vizro.readthedocs.io/en/stable/pages/user-guides/actions/#filter-data-by-clicking-on-chart/) | ✖           |
 |                      | [Custom actions](https://vizro.readthedocs.io/en/stable/pages/user-guides/actions/#custom-actions/)                                      | ✖           |

-If a feature you need for your dashboard isn't currently supported by Vizro-AI you can retrieve the dashboard code and add the missing components before running the dashboard.
+If a feature you need for your dashboard isn't currently supported by Vizro-AI you can retrieve the dashboard code and add it by hand before running the dashboard.